connectomicslab/connectomemapper3/paper/paper.md

-Following these advances, a number of processing pipelines, supporting the mapping of connectomes derived from MRI data organized following the BIDS standard, such as C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020] have been developed .
+Following these advances, a number of processing pipelines, supporting the mapping of connectomes derived from MRI data organized following the BIDS standard, such as C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020] have been developed .
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP) whose has created to distribute its own and unique multi-scale brain parcellation scheme [@]. and to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes [@Daducci:2012].
-However it has been historically designed before the emergence of the BIDS standards and the containerization technologies.
+However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP) whose has been created before the emergence of the BIDS standards and the containerization technologies to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes [@Daducci:2012] using the in-house multi-scale Lausanne brain parcellation scheme [@Cammoun2012:MappingMRI], extended in a second version release with a preliminary pipeline for resting-state fMRI for integrative multimodal analyses.
-While CMP3 derives from the now deprecated CMP1 and CMP2 packages, it has migrated to Python 3 and the processing pipelines have been encapsulated in software container images and continuously tested in concordance to the BIDS Apps standard since its premises.
-It has massively evolved over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
+While CMP3 derives from the preceding two versions, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines have been encapsulated in software container images, continuously tested in concordance to the
+  BIDS Apps standard, the refinement of the fMRI pipeline, and the current extension to Electroencephalography (EEG).

 # Summary

-Connectome Mapper 3 provides a unique open-source software pipeline solution with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], and AFNI [@Cox2012]).
+Connectome Mapper 3 provides a unique open-source software pipeline solution with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012]), pycartool [@pycartool], and MNE [@GramfortEtAl2013a].
 It has been developed around different principles and characteristics that are presented right after.

 Design considerations with the implementation of modular, configurable, and containerized